echogarden-project/echogarden/docs/CLI.md

 Each command can accepts one or more options, in the form `--[optionName]=[value]` (The `=` is required).
 A detailed reference of all the available options can be found [here](Options.md).

+While the program is running, you can press `esc` to immediately exit, or, during audio playback, `enter` to skip it.

 ## Text to speech

 **Task**: given a text file, synthesize spoken audio for it.